manjushsh/pihole_docker_config/README.md

     ```

-3. Pull the image, create and run a docker container:
+3. Use the following command to pull the image, create and run a docker container:

     ```bash
     sudo docker compose up -d